drshnkv/fin-runocorp-morph/README.md

 ## Overview

-This repository contains a production-ready lemmatization system specifically designed for Finnish Kalevala-meter poetry (*runokorpus*), achieving 59.0% exact match accuracy on dialectal Finnish gold standard test data with V2 dialectal dictionary integration.
+This repository contains a production-ready lemmatization system specifically designed for Finnish Kalevala-meter poetry (*runokorpus*), achieving 59.9% exact match accuracy on dialectal Finnish gold standard test data with expanded lexicon and V2 dialectal dictionary integration.
 The system uses a multi-tier fallback strategy with morphological feature awareness and 19,385 validated dialectal variants to handle the linguistic complexity of historical Finnish dialects.

 ## System Architecture